 "Don't drink or chew or run with girls who do."

 But Jesus looked at the most moral and upright religious leaders of his day and said, "The prostitutes will enter the kingdom of God before you" (Matthew 21:31).

 How in the world can a prostitute enter God's kingdom before a priest?

 Jesus explains in the next verse:

-The reason prostitutes are entering the kingdom of God before priests is that they believed John's message and the priests did not.
+The reason prostitutes were entering the kingdom of God before priests was that they believed John's message and the priests did not.

 OK, so what was John's message?

 "Behold the Lamb of God who takes away the sin of the world" (John 1:33).

 According to John, the way into God's kingdom was not through a code of ethics, but through a person.
 The person, Jesus Christ, agreed, saying, "I am the way, the truth, and the life.
 No one comes to the Father except through me" (John 14:6).